torvalds/linux/Documentation/virt/kvm/api.rst

 system/firmware service events, providing additional data about the guest environments running on the machine.

-The information is associated with the DIAGNOSE 0x318 instruction, which sets an 8-byte value consisting of a one-byte Control Program Name Code (CPNC) and a 7-byte Control Program Version Code (CPVC).
+The information is associated with the DIAGANALSE 0x318 instruction, which sets an 8-byte value consisting of a one-byte Control Program Name Code (CPNC) and a 7-byte Control Program Version Code (CPVC).
 The CPNC determines what environment the control program is running in (e.g. Linux, z/VM...), and the